BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Karen Khachanov and Daniil Medvedev are set to meet at the Doha on February 18, 2025 in a hard-court singles match.
 Khachanov enters with a 15–15 record on hard courts in 2025, while Medvedev has posted a 30–16 mark on hard courts this season.
-Elo ratings point to a clear statistical advantage for Medvedev entering this matchup.
+Elo ratings suggest a modest statistical edge for Medvedev, but the gap is not overwhelming.
 In their head-to-head history, Medvedev leads 6–1 over Khachanov, including a win in their most recent meeting.

 Loading value signal…